mstokes607/analytics-epi/EXAMPLE1.md

 from lifelines.datasets import load_lung
 lungdata = load_lung()
 ```
-Next, we'll create new variables with appropriate values so the data in our table makes sense.
+Next, we create new variables with appropriate values so the info in our table is formatted coherently.
 ```python
 lungdata['sex_recode'] = np.where(lungdata['sex'] == 1, 'Male', 'Female')
 lungdata['status_recode'] = np.where(lungdata['status'] == 1, 'Alive', 'Dead')
 ```
-We create the vars: *male*, *female*, and *all* to enable the selection of the patient subgroups from the data set.
+We create the vars: *male*, *female*, and *all* to enable the selection of the patient subgroups from lung data.
 Labels for the table along with the strata variables are stored as a list.
 Finally, an empty list (*tables*) for storing the descriptive stats for each subgroup is initialized.
 We'll populate the list *tables* in the next step.
 ```python
 male = (lungdata['sex_recode'] == 'Male')
 female = ~male